 - Additional fees

-- A hold being placed on your transcripts
+- A hold being placed on affiliated student account and transcripts

 - Obligation being referred to state collections